nik-se0/PicPals/README.md

 # PicPals
-__Picture Pals – the Perfect Image Collection Tidying Utility & Recognition Engine🐾__
+__Picture Pals – the Image Collection Tidying Utility & Recognition Engine🐾__

 This program is both your photography and labeling assistant!
 With Picture Pals you can: